 Last Friday night I had everything packed for the trip, a batch of gooey chocolate rolls for snacking, the house all clean and organized, and then I went to get my passport from the passport spot (in a folder, in a box, in the closet).
 I found Brent's passport, my passports from 2014, 2009, 2004, and 1999 (I keep for nostalgic reasons), but couldn't find my current passport.
 I tore the house apart.
 I called Brent at work and he rushed home where he found me on the floor in a puddle of my own tears, worried that I had ruined the trip.
 And then he reminded me that there was no way that I could be denied entry back into Canada because I am Canadian.
 Of course.
-I was then able to focus on the task at hand which was find that dang passport.
+I was then able to focus on the task at hand which was - find my passport.
 We searched in every nook and cranny.
 I called the Toronto airport, I called the Seattle airport, customs, the cab company from when I last remember having it.
-Nowhere, no one, my passport gone forever.
+Nowhere, no one, my passport has gone forever.
 And then, 5 hours later, I hear Brent call out from the other room, with his new found power, the fact that he found my passport, in the scanner.

 I owe him forever.
-I'll probably have to make him these cheesy scalloped potatoes every time he asks, because he says that they are now his favorite food.
+I'll probably have to make him these cheesy scalloped potatoes every time he asks because he says that they are now his favorite food.
 Potatoes, cheese, hot peppers, spices, butter, gah.
 Pure deliciousness.
 You know, in the dead of winter when you're really feeling like a bright crisp salad with raspberries and goat cheese and sunshine and margaritas, and then you realize that it's still cold outside, there's snow on the ground, and that you should really start living in the moment.
-Cheesy comfort food is the way to go, and we can only get away with eating these foods a few months our of the year, so might as well take advantage of that fact.
+Cheesy comfort food is the way to go, and we can only get away with eating these foods a few months out of the year, so might as well take advantage of that fact.

 I used a combination of sharp cheddar and Monterey jack cheese for these potatoes.
 Half of the cheese I made into a sauce with butter, milk, and spices.
 The rest I sprinkled on top, and then set the oven to broil in the last 5 minutes of baking to give the cheese that magical flavor.
 I used a few Mama Lil's Pickled Goathorn Peppers, which are the best peppers I have ever tasted.
 They add an amazing tang to compliment the creamy cheesiness.
 This dish can be served as a side with some greens on the side, or on its own with a glass of pinot or a nice frosty lager.